QuTech-Delft/netqasm/docs/quickstart/using-sdk.rst

    It is important to understand how the execution happens when running the application.
-   Try adding some print statements in the application, turn on ``INFO``-logging and see if you can understand why the print-statements and logging-statements are in the other you see.
+   Try adding some print statements in the application, turn on ``INFO``-logging and see if you can understand why the print-statements and logging-statements are in the order you see.

 Creating entanglement between nodes
 -----------------------------------